KevinVG207/MKWii-BRSTMGen/README.md

   - Whether to create a final lap BRSTM.
 - VERBOSE_LOG (Default: False)
   - Whether to print more information to the console about what the script is doing.

+## Troubleshooting
+- If you get an error during the LoopingAudioConverter stage, you may need to change your number formats to use . (period) as decimal separator.
+(Control Panel -> Clock and Region -> Change date, time, or number formats -> Additional settings -> Decimal symbol)
+  - This is an issue with LAC, not with BRSTMGen.